core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 #### ETag Option in a Group Request/Response ####
 A client endpoint MAY include one or more ETag Options in a GET or FETCH group request, to validate one or more stored responses it has cached.
-In case two or more servers in the group have responded to a previous request to the same resource with an identical ETag value, it is the responsibility of the client to handle this case.
+In case two or more servers in the CoAP group have responded to a previous request to the same resource with an identical ETag value, it is the responsibility of the client to handle this case.
 In particular, if the client wishes to validate, using a group request, a response from server 1 with an ETag value N, while it does not wish to validate a response from server 2 with the same ETag value N, there is no way to achieve this.
 In such cases where an identical ETag value is returned by two or more servers, the client, by default, SHOULD NOT include an ETag Option containing that ETag value in a group request.

 A server endpoint MUST process an ETag Option in a GET or FETCH group request in the same way it processes an ETag Option for a unicast request.
 A server endpoint that includes an ETag Option in a response to a group request SHOULD construct the ETag Option value in such a way that the value will be unique to this particular server with a high probability.
-This practically prevents a collision of the ETag values from different servers in the same application group, which in turn allows the client to effectively validate a particular response of an origin server.
+This practically prevents a collision of the ETag values from different servers in the same CoAP group and application group, which in turn allows the client to effectively validate a particular response of an origin server.
 This can be accomplished, for example, by embedding a compact ID of the server within the ETag value, where the ID is unique (or unique with a high probability) in the scope of the group.

 Note: a legacy CoAP server might treat an ETag Option in a group request as an unrecognized option per {{Sections 5.4 and 8.2.1 of RFC7252}}, causing it to ignore this (elective) ETag Option regardless of its value, and process the request normally as if that ETag Option was not included.

 ## URI Path Selection ##
-The URI Path used in a group request is preferably a path that is known to be supported across all group members.
+The URI Path used in a group request is preferably a path that is known to be supported across all members of a CoAP group.
 However, there are valid use cases where a group request is known to be successful only for a subset of the CoAP group.
-For instance, the subset may include only members of a specific application group, while those group members for which the request is unsuccessful (for example because they are outside the application group) either respond with an error status code or ignore the group request (see also {{sec-request-response-suppress}} on response suppression).
+For instance, the subset may include only members of a specific application group, while the members of the CoAP group for which the request is unsuccessful (for example because they are outside the target application group) either respond with an error status code or ignore the group request (see also {{sec-request-response-suppress}} on response suppression).

 ## Port Selection for UDP Transport ##